2025 Research Grant Program Request for Proposals (RFP)

 All grant applications that comply with program guidelines (see iocdf.org/research) will be assigned three reviewers from our expert panel.
 These reviewers will score the application and provide written comments.

-Reviewers will evaluate each proposal on several criteria, including: strength of the proposal’s research design; its potential impact; the strength of the institutional environment(s) where the research will take place; the strength of the PI’s experience and their potential to make future contributions to the field; and, if applicable, the proposal’s compliance with the IOCDF’s Inclusion Policy for Pre-clinical and Clinical Research, and the strength of the plan to include women and members of racial and ethnic minority groups in the proposed study.
+Reviewers will evaluate each proposal on several criteria, including: significance and innovation of the study; rigor and feasibility; expertise and resources; and, if applicable, the proposal’s compliance with the IOCDF’s Inclusion Policy for Pre-clinical and Clinical Research, and the strength of the plan to include women and members of racial and ethnic minority groups in the proposed study.
 Reviewers will also be asked to consider the intent described in this RFP and to consider how well-aligned proposals are with that intent.
-Finally, reviewers will be asked to consider how well relevant proposals comply with guidelines for the 2024 Topic of Interest.
+Finally, reviewers will be asked to consider how well proposals comply with guidelines for the 2025 Topic of Interest, for those submitting proposals relevant to it.

 The top-scoring applications from the initial round will advance to the second round, where they will be discussed and rated by the full reviewer panel.
 Ratings from this round, as well as comments received during the initial round, will be used to advise the IOCDF Board of Directors, who will make all final funding decisions.